6du-host/umbrella/documentation.md

 ## .is()

-Check whether any of the nodes matches the selector
+Check whether any of the _ matches the selector

 ```js
 .is('a')